Biden’s midterm self-edit: Less talk about inflation woes | Times Leader

 “The Fed is going to need great skill and also some good luck to achieve what we sometimes call a soft landing,” Treasury Secretary Janet Yellen said Sunday on CNN.
 “I believe there is a path to accomplishing that.”

-Still, many leading economists, including researchers who presented this week at , warn that bringing down inflation will likely mean layoffs and a drastic rise in the unemployment rate despite Biden’s hopes.
+Still, many leading economists, including researchers who presented this week at the Brookings Institution, warn that bringing down inflation will likely mean layoffs and a drastic rise in the unemployment rate despite Biden’s hopes.

 There is a risk for Biden in pivoting away from discussing inflation, said Douglas Holtz-Eakin, an economist who has advised Republican campaigns and is now president of the center-right American Action Forum.
 Holtz-Eakin noted that oil prices have largely fallen as demand from China has waned, something that could reverse in October if that country lifts it coronavirus lockdowns.